 The second major shift occurred in the early 1970s with the end of the Bretton Woods system.
 As societies began aging rapidly, the final indirect link between money and gold was severed, ushering in the era of fiat currency.
 This reintroduction of fiat money – a currency without intrinsic value anchored in physical goods – represents a remarkable shift in human history.

 Historically, fiat money lost value quickly and was abandoned.
-But since the 1980s, despite declining inflation and interest rates, fiat money has held its value – a remarkable anomaly.
+But since the 1980s, thanks to declining inflation and interest rates, fiat money has held its value remarkably well.
 Much of this «miracle» can be attributed to rapid demographic aging, which has exerted a long-term disinflationary effect.
 Fiat money enabled massive money creation, leading to soaring debt and asset levels.

 «The current state of the gold price alone suggests otherwise»